saamirt/Spot-the-Difference-Solver/README.md

 # Spot-the-Difference-Solver
-Random script to highlight differences in 'Spot the Difference' images
+Random script to highlight differences in 'Spot the Difference' images.
+Not done in any fancy way.